Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 MLX local (kugelaudio 7B) 32 GB 25 GB SOTA quality, 24 languages

-vLLM remote (NVIDIA GPU) 8 GB host 5 GB host GPU server needs 8+ GB VRAM
+CUDA remote (NVIDIA GPU) 8 GB host 5 GB host GPU server needs 8+ GB VRAM

 MLX model weights and Piper ONNX voices are downloaded on first use to ~/.cache/huggingface/.
 The disk estimates above include model and voice weights.